powsybl/powsybl-core/docs/grid_model/additional.md

 - the solved position index of the tap that represents the index after a calculation
 - whether the ratio tap changer can change tap positions onload or only offload

-// TODO MSA update this section with the new VoltageRegulation object If the ratio tap changer can change tap positions onload, regulation is specified as follows:
+If the ratio tap changer can change tap positions onload, regulation is specified by:
-- whether the tap changer is regulating or not
 - if the tap changer is regulating, `loadTapChangingCapabilities` must be set to `true`
-- the regulation mode, which can be `VOLTAGE` or `REACTIVE_POWER`: the tap changer either regulates the voltage or the reactive power
-- the regulation value (either a voltage value in `kV` or a reactive power value in `MVar`)
-- the regulating terminal, which can be local or remote: it is the specific connection point on the network where the setpoint is measured.
-- the target deadband, which defines a margin on the regulation so as to avoid an excessive update of controls
+- the regulation mode, for more information see [Voltage Regulation - Characteristics - Mode](#voltage-regulation)
+- the regulation value, for more information see [Voltage Regulation - Characteristics - TargetValue](#voltage-regulation)
+- the regulating terminal, for more information see [Voltage Regulation - Characteristics - Terminal](#voltage-regulation)
+- the target deadband, for more information see [Voltage Regulation - Characteristics - TargetDeadBand](#voltage-regulation)

 Each step of a ratio tap changer has the following attributes: